bossanova808/MediaCopier/Readme.md

 #####  Making room for updates by auto-deleting watched stuff

-- If you're running 'agogo', you can do this just before an agogo update - first run a manual trakt sync on your agogo machine to mark off anything on that machine you've watched since your last holiday, then then run XBMC Janitor, and then run your agogo update.
+- If you're running 'agogo', you can do this just before an agogo update - first run a manual trakt sync on your agogo machine to mark off anything on that machine you've watched since your last holiday, then run Kodi Janitor, and then run your agogo update.
 This will delete all the things you have watched, and then copy the new stuff over much more quickly than if you copy your entire unwatched library

 Install [Kodi Janitor](https://kodi.wiki/view/Add-on:Janitor) and configure it to run on demand rather than as a service.
 Set up your delete parameters as needed.
-Add the icon to your home screen (in skin settings) so it is easy to acesss.
+Add the icon to your home screen (in skin settings) so it is easy to access.
 Then, just run as needed before you follow the steps below

 ##### Running an actual agogo update

-The agogo system basically inspects your XBMC install via JSON to create on-the-fly config files for above - you get subscribed to all TV shows with unwatched epsiodes from the point you are up to, and/or it can copy all your unwatched movies.
+The agogo system basically inspects your Kodi install via JSON to create on-the-fly config files for above - you get subscribed to all TV shows with unwatched episodes from the point you are up to, and/or it can copy all your unwatched movies.

-To setup, make sure `/config/Subscribers/config.agogo.yaml` is filled out with your details.
+To set up, make sure `/config/Subscribers/config.agogo.yaml` is filled out with your details.
 It should look like something like this:

 ```
 paths: